Jigchu/Math-trainer/README.md

 ***Note: Due to how `getop_long()` is coded, it is mandatory to fill the last value in your pointer or list with `{0, 0, 0, 0}`***

-By the way at the start of `main`, I set `opterr` to `0` to prevent `getopt_long()` from printing its own error messages.
+By the way, at the start of `main`, I set `opterr` to `0` to prevent `getopt_long()` from printing its own error messages.
 Lastly, I created a variable `long_index` which will be set by `getopt_long` to the index of the long option that has been found relative to `longopts`.
 It does not have much use but I may need to use it later.

 **If you want to find out more about the family of `getopts`, you should visit the Linux man pages.
 Here is the [link](https://linux.die.net/man/3/getopt_long)**